Prosperity, repression mark China 30 years after Tiananmen

 In the wake of the Tiananmen crackdown, efforts to supervise the party’s workings and control corruption through the media and public oversight were lost, Zhang said.
 While it ushered in the era of new party leader Jiang Zemin under which the economy grew, graft also became endemic, faith in communism was exhausted and interpersonal relationships revolved around sheer personal gain, essentially finishing off what the violent, radical Cultural Revolution had begun almost 20 years earlier, he said.

-“The moment the government ordered its army to fire on its own people, it lost its legitimacy,” said Rowena Xiaoqing He, a former Tiananmen protester who teaches about the movement at St. Michael’s College in Vermont and is a visiting scholar at Princeton.
+“The moment the government ordered its army to fire on its own people, it lost its legitimacy,” said Rowena Xiaoqing He, a former protester who created a course on Tiananmen at Harvard and is a current member of the Institute for Advanced Study at Princeton.

 “Of course, those in power can easily manipulate history and twist our memory.
 But that kind of manipulation and suppression of history is always followed by distortions of all kinds — social, political, psychological,” He said.
 “It is indeed impossible to understand today’s China without understanding the spring of 1989.”